FHICT-Ordio/general/Portfolio/IP/Research/Longevity and Dependability Research.md

 > Jeffrey Derksen, Software Engineer

-For their involvement as external software developer as testgroup for this research
+For their involvement as external software developer as testgroup for this research.

 <br>